jj49411/Makers_notes/Week2.md

 first time you call it: run the call, create double second time you call it: return the double

+*add process workshop reflection
+*finish the post for week1 / notes
+*let-double
+*find out the solution for #middle_charcs

 ### Day 2
 - GOAL:
 - REFLECTION: